What you get:

 - Welding Cables: 2 about 50cm long, high flexible 10mm² welding wires with solid copper welding tips and crimped cable shoes.

 - Car Battery (recommended 12V 400…600 CCA)

 - Foot Switch: to activate the welding pulse manually if you dont want to use the AutoPulse feature.

 - ANL 300A Fuse: to protect the Spot Welder in case of a failure

 - Battery Extension Cable if a car battery is used to power the welder

 - XT90 adapter: if a Lipo battery is used to power the Spot Welder

-The new V3.2 of the prebuilt kit can be finished without soldering required.
+The new V4 of the prebuilt kit can be finished without soldering required.
 In case you want to do modifications/improvements to the Spot Welder you can find all pcb files, part list, Arduino code… at my Github page.
-More detailed information can also be found at the instructables and in the video.
+More detailed information will be avaulable in a video soon.